Coronavirus (COVID-19) Medical Information

 - Get at least 8 hours of sleep per night on a regular schedule.

 - Maintain a normal daytime schedule.

 - Everyone will need to practice frequent handwashing or cleaning their hands using at least 60% alcohol-based hand sanitizer.
-This the most important thing you can do to reduce your chances of becoming infected.
 It is crucial that you avoid touching your face, mouth, nose or eyes.
 See our handwashing instructions to the tune of “Old Wabash”.

 - You should cough and sneeze into your elbow, sleeve or better yet use a tissue.

 - We will strongly recommend that everyone limit in-person social interactions with visitors who are not part of the Wabash community.
 This includes gatherings such as parties, etc. If a person visits from outside our community, he or she must practice the prevention strategies listed above.

 - We may require you to quarantine if you are returning to campus from travel to a high-risk area, both in the U.S. and Internationally.

 - For those students who become infected and are unable to leave campus (or it would not be wise to do so), the College will provide alternate housing for those in isolation or quarantine.
 COVID-positive students will be placed together in special living quarters.